 - The display on the SDK and the Editor are different.

-Although it appears to be fine on Animator, we recommend a fix because future updates may change what is displayed.
+Although it appears to be fine in Animator, we recommend fixing the problem because future updates may change what is displayed.

 There are two main types of situations in which a “mask warning” may occur.

 - The ArtMesh that will become the mask is invisible because it exists outside the keyform of the parameter.

 The display may differ significantly depending on the implementation of the application.

 - ArtMesh set to hidden and underdraw: